 Digital channel (OFDM/OQAM): 32 kHz at 324 kbit/s (maximum), in each direction for adjacent bands.
-16 kHz at 160 kbit/s, in each direction for 16 kHz at 160 kbit/s, in each direction for adjacent bands.
+16 kHz at 160 kbit/s, in each direction for adjacent bands.
 8 kHz at 72 kbit/s, in each direction for adjacent bands.
 4 kHz at 32 kbit/s, in each direction for adjacent bands.
-Transmission capacity See examples in FIGURE 14.
+Transmission capacity See examples in FIGURE 13.
 The possibilities can be enlarged with the use of the additional filters

-Transmission capacity examples
+FIGURE 13 Transmission capacity examples